hpcn-uam/wormhole/README.md

 <ID> <Program_Name> <Deploy_IP> <Affinity_hex_mask (-1 means no affinity)> [SSL]
 	(Cat (1.(DUP 1 2 3)) (2.(RR 1 2 (HASH 3 4))))
 ```

+## Known Issues and problems
+- A worm does not allowed loopback messages.
+It will be sometime fixed

 ###### How worms are deployed
 Each program name would be tried to be find in the current directory adding the extension `.tgz`.
 This file should content all the necesary data to deploy a worm application, that must have :